 Each question has a performance benchmark (e.g., “Can the player do this 60% of the time?”).
 Consistency matters.

 Assessments are conducted by the WESA SQ Committee, a group of experienced volunteer evaluators who observe players, take notes, and ensure fairness and consistency.
-The Committee makes recommendations to the League Commissioner who audits the process and approves the results prior finalizing for the season.
+The SQ Committee works in collaboration with the League Commissioner to finalize each players WESA SQ and iPride Rating for the season.

 If you have a passion for fair competition and sportsmanship, check out joining the WESA Competition Team.
 More HERE.